ilikescience/mhs11/src/assets/writing/intuition.md

 ## A real-world application

 Let's revisit Maggie's decision to redesign Drift's chatbot builder.
-The cost of gathering data was high, since the team would be starting from scratch.
+The cost of gathering data was high since the team would be starting from scratch.
 The change was "stupidly obvious," meaning there was a very small difference between an intuition-based approach and a data-based one.
 The value of the decision was substantial: a successful redesign would mean a real increase in engagement.
 Here's what that looks like:

 - Very small difference in likelihood of being correct between intuition and data (p<sub>i</sub> ≈ p<sub>d</sub>)
 - High decision value
 - High cost of gathering data

-Because the large positive cost of gathering data outweighs the small product of the first two terms, Maggie went was right to go with her gut.
+Because the large positive cost of gathering data outweighs the small product of the first two terms, Maggie was right to go with her gut.

 So when should you trust your intuition?